ImOyZo/mikrocata2selks/README.md

 ![Selks](Screenshot_20250228_142832.png)

 ## 📋 Introduction
+## This is a fork from [angolo40/Mikrocata2SELKS](https://github.com/angolo40/Mikrocata2SELKS).
+Please check original author github for more information.

 Mikrocata2SELKS is a streamlined solution for integrating Mikrotik devices with Suricata IDS/IPS for packet analysis.
 It automates the setup process and enables efficient network traffic monitoring and threat detection.